azavgo/grafik/README.md

     [dependencies]
     grafik = {git = "https://github.com/azavgo/grafik", branch = "main"}
 ```
-2. Create and print a complex number:
+2. Creates a canvas and print it to an image file:
 ```Rust
     use grafik::*;